2021: News, Propaganda, and Diplomacy

 The Robert H. Smith International Center for Jefferson Studies at Monticello present

 News, Propaganda, and Diplomacy

-This year’s discussion at Monticello will take place on October 30 and will welcome Glyn Davies, David Pearce and Robin Wright to examine, “News, Propaganda, and Diplomacy.”
-PBS NewsHour foreign affairs and defense correspondent Nick Schifrin will deliver the keynote address.
+This year’s discussion at Monticello took place on October 30 and welcomed Glyn Davies, David Pearce, Carol Giacomo, and Tyson Reeder to examine, “News, Propaganda, and Diplomacy.”
+PBS NewsHour foreign affairs and defense correspondent Nick Schifrin delivered the keynote address.

 Glyn Davies served for 38 years as a Foreign Service Officer in Australia, Africa, Europe, Asia, and in Washington D.C.
 He was nominated and confirmed by the Senate three times for ambassadorial assignments: Political Director for the 2003-04 U.S. Presidency of the G8; Permanent Representative to United Nations Agencies, Vienna (2009-2011); and Ambassador to the Kingdom of Thailand (2015-2018).
 Other notable assignments included Deputy Chief of Mission, London during 9/11; Executive Secretary of the National Security Council (’97-’99); and Deputy Spokesman of the State Department (‘95-’97).
 A graduate of Georgetown University and the National War College, Ambassador (Ret) Davies is married and has two daughters and two granddaughters.
 He lives in Washington, D.C.